MuhammedAdelTaha/Personal-Website/content/articles/Better-Understanding-For-AI-Search-Algorithms/index.md

     return None
 ```

-Same steps in BFS, but with a Priority Queue data structure as our frontier.
+Same steps, but with a Priority Queue data structure as our frontier.

 #### Completeness
-UCS is complete because it searches the tree level by level.
+UCS is complete because it explores nodes with the least cost first.
 So, it will not go in an infinite branch.

 #### Optimality
-UCS is optimal because it finds the path with the least cost.
+UCS is optimal
+because it finds the path with the least cost even if the edges have different costs or there exist negative edges.

 #### Time Complexity
-Same as BFS, but with the cost of each edge.
+Processes all nodes with cost less than the cheapest solution.
+If that solution costs C* and arcs cost at least $\epsilon$, then the **effective depth** is roughly $C^*/\epsilon$.

-Time complexity = $O(b^m)$
+Time complexity = $O(b^{C^*/\epsilon})$

 #### Space Complexity
-Same as BFS, but with the cost of each edge.
+The space complexity is the same as BFS.
+The space complexity will be the space complexity of BFS for the maximum depth.

-Space complexity = $O(b^m)$
+Space complexity = $O(b^{C^*/\epsilon})$